 AMY GOODMAN: David Cole, the Justice Department claims on its website, lifeandliberty.gov, to have charged more than 400 people in terrorism-related cases.
 Its own inspector general has said that they’re inflating those numbers.
 What are those numbers?

 DAVID COLE: Those numbers are, indeed, very inflated.
 The key word there is "related."
 They say terrorism-related cases.
 When you actually look at those cases, the vast majority of them have no terrorism charge in them whatsoever.
-Both the Washington Post and New York Times did an exhaustive study of all the cases, and they found that there were only thirty-nine convictions that had any terrorism charge in them whatsoever.
+Both The Washington Post and New York Times did an exhaustive study of all the cases, and they found that there were only 39 convictions that had any terrorism charge in them whatsoever.
 All the rest were minor cases of credit card fraud and lying to an FBI agent, in which the government labels them as terrorism, but doesn’t actually try it or prove any kind of link to terrorism in the trial.
-Even as to the thirty-nine convictions that actually have a terrorism charge, virtually all of those are under a very broad statute that makes it a crime to provide material support to terrorist groups, regardless of the nature of the support, regardless of your intent.
+Even as to the 39 convictions that actually have a terrorism charge, virtually all of those are under a very broad statute that makes it a crime to provide material support to terrorist groups, regardless of the nature of the support, regardless of your intent.

 AMY GOODMAN: David Cole, we’re going have to leave it there.
 I want to thank you very much for being with us.
-Wrote with Jules Lobel the new book, Less Safe, Less Free: Why America is Losing the War on Terror.
+Wrote with Jules Lobel the new book, Less Safe, Less Free: Why America Is Losing the War on Terror.